Content types

 channel of our Discord community.

-Custom content types are types that you can create for yourself.
-To get started just follow the tutorial on custom content types.
-If you want to get inspired you can find common custom content types here.
+Custom object types are types that you can create for yourself.
+To get started just follow the tutorial on custom object types.
+If you want to get inspired you can find common custom object types here.

 And if you want to share ideas and best practices feel free to use our # 🎓 · showcases